 Craving amazing soup dumplings in LA?
 Northern Café in Westwood has the best dumplings around.
 A casual Chinese place best for lunch or an early dinner, I promise you will not regret making a trip here.
 It is so delicious!

 Check out Botega Louie if you’re in Downtown Los Angeles.
 The entrées are delectable and the pastries are so adorable!
 Botega Louie is great for lunch or a small pastry to go.
 You will probably want to make a reservation, since it can get crowded with people who work downtown.

-If you love people watching, a superb breakfast or lunch spot in West Hollywood is Kitchen 24.
+Kitchen 24 is a fun spot for breakfast with a little bit of people watching in West Hollywood.
 They have a cute and colorful outdoor seating area where you can watch the boys of WeHo stroll the sidewalks.

 The Abbey & Chapel

 Most of the time, they use two different entrances.
 There are times however, that I have visited while have the internal gate between them opened.
 It seems it depends how crowded things get.